Speaker of the Parliament of the Republic of Fiji

 The current Secretary-General to Parliament is Viniana Namosimalua.
 She previously served as Secretary to Cabinet.

 Parliament is supported by an administrative staff numbering around 106 people.
-They include procedural, research, library, ICT, Hansard, tables, committee, finance, inter-parliamentary, human resources and general administration staff.
+They include procedural, research, library, ICT, Hansard, tables, committee, finance, inter-parliamentary, human resources, civic education and media and general administration staff.